HenningM/jstimezonedetect/README.md

   - [Josh Fraser][5] for the original idea
   - [Brian Donovan][6] for making jstz CommonJS compliant
   - [Ilya Sedlovsky][7] for help with namespacing
+  - [Jordan Magnuson][9] for adding to cdnjs, documentation tags, and for reporting important issues

 Other contributors:
 [Gilmore Davidson][8]